Fires harming California's efforts to curb climate change

 “All of that is being tested as we speak,” Porter said.
 “When fire is jumping outside of its perimeter, sometimes miles ... those fuel projects won’t stop a fire.
 Sometimes they’re just used to slow it enough to get people out of the way.”

 In the Sierra-Cascades region about 100 miles (161 kilometers) to the north, the month-old Dixie Fire expanded by thousands of acres to 993 square miles (2,572 square kilometers) — two weeks after the blaze gutted the Gold Rush-era town of Greenville.
-About 16,000 homes and buildings were threatened by the Dixie Fire, named for the road where it started.
+About 16,000 homes and buildings were threatened by the Dixie Fire, the second-largest in state history.

 “It's a pretty good size monster," Mark Brunton, a firefighting operations section chief, said in a briefing.
 "It's going to be a work in progress — eating the elephant one bite at a time kind of thing.”